 Barimani Aboksari Z, Ganji J, Seyed Nouraddin S N, Khani S. (2018).
 Factors Influencing Children's Sexual Health Education: A Review Study.
 Clin Exc.
 8 (1):5-6.
 (Text in Persian).

 Charmaz, K. (2000).
 Grounded theory: Objectivist and constructivist methods.
-Handbook of qualitative research2, 509-535.
+Handbook of qualitative research, 2, 509-535.

 Charstad, P., & Raminmehr, H. (2016).
 Quantitative research method using structural equation modeling (LISREL software).
 Second Edition, Tehran: Termeh.
 (Text in Persian).